PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

     <ul>
       <li>FastSpeech is the first fully parallel end-to-end speech synthesis model.</li>
       <li><strong>Academic Impact</strong>: This work is included by many famous speech synthesis open-source projects, such as <a href="https://github.com/espnet/espnet">ESPNet <img src="https://img.shields.io/github/stars/espnet/espnet?style=social" alt=""></a>.
 Our work are promoted by more than 20 media and forums, such as <a href="https://mp.weixin.qq.com/s/UkFadiUBy-Ymn-zhJ95JcQ">机器之心</a>、<a href="https://www.infoq.cn/article/tvy7hnin8bjvlm6g0myu">InfoQ</a>.</li>
-      <li><strong>Industry Impact</strong>: FastSpeech has been deployed in <a href="https://techcommunity.microsoft.com/t5/azure-ai/neural-text-to-speech-extends-support-to-15-more-languages-with/ba-p/1505911">Microsoft Azure TTS service</a> and supports 49 more languages with state-of-the-art AI quality.
-It was also shown as a text-to-speech system acceleration example in <a href="https://resources.nvidia.com/events/GTC2020s21420">NVIDIA GTC2020</a>.</li>
     </ul>
   </div>
 </div>